-About half of designs use single supply, and the THS6052 EVM allows single supply operation.
-The THS6052 EVM can be reconfigured for single supply operation as shown in Figure 3-2.
+Many designs use single supply voltages, and the THS6053EVM allows single supply operation.
+The THS6053EVM can be reconfigured for single supply operation as shown in Figure 3-2.
 To convert to single supply operation:

 - $\square$ Connect ground from the power supply to both J5 (GND) and J4 ( $-V{CC}$ ). - Jumper pins 2 and 3 of JP1 together with a jumper plug.
-This enables connection to a half supply voltage divider. - Populate R4, R14, R20, and R21, with 4.99 kΩ 1% resistors.
+This enables connection to a half supply voltage divider. - $\square$ Populate R4, R14, R20, and R21, with 4.99 kΩ 1% resistors.
 R20 and R21 create the half supply potential (virtual ground for the stage).
 R4 and R14 sum this potential into the noninverting inputs of the op amps.

 The half-supply virtual ground potential is also present on the output of the op amps.
-No provision has been made on the EVM for output dc blocking capacitors.
-When the outputs are monitored with equipment that has 50 $\Omega$ inputs, 75 mW is dissipated through R17, R18, and the input resistors of the measuring equipment.
+No provision has been made on the EVM for output dc-blocking capacitors.
+When the outputs are monitored with equipment that has $50-\Omega$ inputs, 75 mW is dissipated through R17, R18, and the input resistors of the measuring equipment.